pyodide/pyodide/docs/index.rst

 Developing Pyodide
 ==================

-This section help Pyodide contributors to find information about the development process including making packages to support third party libraries and understanding type conversions between Python and JavaScript.
+The Developmment section help Pyodide contributors to find information about the development process including making packages to support third party libraries and understanding type conversions between Python and JavaScript.

+The Project section helps contributors get started and gives additional information about the project's organization.

 .. toctree::
    :maxdepth: 1